Sedith/advent_of_code/2024/14 - Restroom Redoubt/README.md

-w# Advent of code 2024 - Day 14: Restroom Redoubt
+# Advent of code 2024 - Day 14: Restroom Redoubt

 ## Part 1

-(Note: I've added the grid size in the example and input files) Implemted the list of robots with their pos and vel.
+Implemted the list of robots with their pos and vel.
 The `move` function simulates one second of motion (using a modulo for the teleportation).
 Simply run the simulation for 100 steps and iterate over robots to count robots in each quadrant.

 ## Part 2